BACKGROUND AND HISTORY

 Wraparound Milwaukee is a unique type of managed care entity.
 It was initiated in 1995 with a six year, $15 million grant from the Center for Mental Health Services.
 Its primary focus is to serve children and adolescents who have serious emotional disorders and who are identified by the Child Welfare or Juvenile Justice System as being at immediate risk of residential or correctional placement or psychiatric hospitalization.
 Wraparound Milwaukee serves an average enrollment of over 1000 youth and their families.

-A combination of several state and county agencies, including the Bureau of Milwaukee Child Welfare, the County’s Delinquency and Court Services, Behavioral Health Division, and the State Division of Heath Care Financing who operates Medicaid, provide funding for the system.
-Funds from the four agencies are pooled to create maximum flexibility and a sufficient funding source to meet the comprehensive needs of the families served.
+A combination of state and county agencies, including the Bureau of Milwaukee Child Welfare, the County’s Delinquency and Court Services, and the State Division of Heath Care Financing who operates Medicaid, provide funding for the system.
+Funds from these agencies are pooled to create maximum flexibility and a sufficient funding source to meet the comprehensive needs of the families served.
 Part of the County’s Behavioral Health Division, Wraparound Milwaukee oversees the management and disbursements of those funds acting as a public care management entity.

 Care Coordination Services

 Wraparound Milwaukee contracts with six community agencies for the over 100 care coordinators who facilitate the delivery of services and other supports to families using a strength-based, highly individualized Wraparound approach.
 Wraparound Milwaukee has also organized an extensive provider network of over 200 agency and individual providers that offer an array of over 80 services to families.
 A Wraparound-Milwaukee-operated Mobile Urgent Treatment Team ensures families have access to crisis intervention services.